-As a Filipina, I grew up to steamed white rice as a meal staple and as the rice is the usually the canvas to strong-flavored viands such as pork adobo, I prefer it cooked plain and bland.
-No salt, no butter and no stock added, just rice and water thrown in the rice cooker until fluffy and pearly white.
+As a Filipina, I grew up to steamed white rice as a meal staple and which we usually cook plain and bland.
+No salt, no butter, and no stock added, just rice and water cooked in the rice cooker until fluffy and pearly white.

-G, on the other, likes his well-flavored and seasoned.
+G, on the other, likes his well flavored and well seasoned.
 He wouldn’t touch it otherwise!
 Every time rice is on our dinner menu, I make this cilantro rice for him along with plain and steamed in the rice cooker for me.
 It’s pretty quick and not a lot of work to make so I don’t really mind being extra nice. 🙂

 In this cilantro rice, long grain rice is cooked in water along with butter (substitute vegetable oil to make vegan) and salt.
-When done, a generous drizzle of lime juice, a tablespoon of lime zest and a handful of chopped cilantro are tossed in to jazz up flavors.
+When done, a generous drizzle of lime juice, a tablespoon of lime zest, and a handful of chopped cilantro are added to easily jazz up flavors.

-Quick, easy and delicious, it makes the perfect side dish for your favorite Mexican food as well as for roasted chicken, fish and meat.
+Quick, easy and delicious, it makes the perfect side dish for your favorite Mexican entrees and equally amazing with dinner classics such as this roast chicken and baked salmon.
 Enjoy!

 - 2 cups water

 - 2 tablespoons butter

 - 1/2 cup cilantro, stems removed and finely chopped

 - Under running water, rinse rice a few times until water runs mostly clear.
 Drain well.